DIY Mod Podge Photo Transfer Upcycle Idea: Make your own trendy framed wall art using old roller blinds and this easy decoupage image transfer method.

 The roller blind was a beige colour with a sort of canvas texture and I knew this would be perfect for what I wanted to do.

 I don’t know about where you live but here you can always find brand new roller blinds (roller shades) in thrift stores, garage sales, and on eBay etc for next to nothing.
 I think people very often tend to wing it when buying blinds and guesstimate the size.
 Funnily enough, the blinds often don’t fit but people never get around to taking them back to the store (er..I know..I have done it myself).
 Lucky for us!

 Anyway, this is what I came up with for my first attempt at doing a Mod Podge Photo Transfer:

 Materials & Equipment Needed

-- 1 meter length of thin wooden moulding trim
+- 1-meter length of thin wooden molding trim

 Mod Podge Photo Transfer Technique